 The MiWAM file format will no longer be accepted, employers and / or third-party administrators (TPAs) will need to update existing processes to reflect acceptable file formats.
 Detailed instructions for each file format can be found linked above or on our resource guide webpage.

 Key to the transition is setting up a MiLogin for Business account, which will be required to access MiUI.
-All users (Employers & TPAs) will need a MiLogin for Business account to use MiUI.
+All users (Employers and Third-Party Administrators (TPAs)) will need a MiLogin for Business account to use MiUI.

-- All claimants are already required to use MiLogin and some employers may already have a MiLogin for Business account if they have interactions with other state departments, such as the Michigan Department of Treasury.
+- Some employers may already have a MiLogin for Business account if they have interactions with other state departments, such as the Michigan Department of Treasury.

 - Understanding MiLogin is crucial as it will be the gateway to the new MiUI system, streamlining access and enhancing security.